BliStr: The Blind Strategymaker: Introduction and Motivation

 \section{Introduction and Motivation}

 The E~\cite{Sch02-AICOMM} automated theorem prover (ATP) contains a number of points where learning and tuning methods can be used to improve its performance.
-Since 2006, the author has experimented with selecting the best predefined E strategies for the Mizar/MPTP problems~\cite{UrbanHV10}, and since 2011 the E-MaLeS\footnote{\url{http://www.cs.ru.nl/~kuehlwein/CASC/E-MaLeS.html}} system has been developed.
+Since 2006, the author has experimented with selecting the best predefined E strategies for the Mizar/MPTP problems~\cite{UrbanHV10,Urban06,Urb04-MPTP0}, and since 2011 the E-MaLeS~\cite{KuhlweinSU13} system has been developed.
 This system uses state-of-the-art learning methods to choose the best schedule of strategies for a problem.
 An early evaluation of E-MaLeS in CASC 2011 has been counterintuitive: E-MaLeS solved only one more FOF problem than E. Under reasonable assumptions (imperfect knowledge, reasonably orthogonal strategies) it is however easy to prove that for (super-)exponentially behaving systems like E, even simple strategy scheduling should on average (and with sufficiently high time limits) be better than running only one strategy.
 A plausible conclusion was that the set of E strategies is not sufficiently diverse.

-For the 2012 Mizar@Turing competition, 1000 large-theory MPTP2078 problems (that would not be used in the competition) were released for pre-competition training and tuning, together with their Mizar and Vampire~\cite{Vampire} proofs.
-From the premises used in the Mizar proofs, Vampire 1.8 (tuned well for Mizar in 2010~\cite{UrbanHV10}) could in 300s prove 691 of these problems.
+For the 2012 Mizar@Turing competition,\footnote{\url{http://www.tptp.org/CASC/J6/Design.html\#CompetitionDivisions}} 1000 large-theory MPTP2078~\cite{abs-1108-3446} problems (that would not be used in the competition) were released for pre-competition training and tuning, together with their Mizar~\cite{mizar-in-a-nutshell} and Vampire~\cite{Vampire} proofs.
+From the premises used in the Mizar proofs, Vampire 1.8 (tuned well for Mizar in 2010~\cite{UrbanHV10})\footnote{After writing the first version of this paper, Andrei Voronkov noted that he uses similar techniques for developing strategies for Vampire.
+A comparison of his system to BliStr would be interesting, but so far its description has not been published.} could prove 691 of these problems in 300s.
 A pre-1.6 version of E run with its old auto-mode could solve only 518 of the problems.
-In large-theory competitions like Mizar@Turing, where learning from previous proofs is allowed, metasystems like MaLARea can improve the performance of the base ATP a lot.
+In large-theory competitions like Mizar@Turing, where learning from previous proofs is allowed, metasystems like MaLARea~\cite{US+08,malar14} can improve the performance of the base ATP a lot.
 But the SInE premise-selection heuristic~\cite{HoderV11} has been also tuned for several years, and with the great difference of the base ATPs on small version of the problems, the result of competition between SInE/Vampire and MaLARea/E would be hard to predict.
 This provided a direct incentive for constructing a method for automated improvement of E strategies on a large set of related problems.